 Like no other place on the planet, in Key West the sunset is cause for celebration–daily!
 Get to Mallory Square early to be wowed by street performers, grab a mojito or margarita, a homemade conch fritter and even cool arts and crafts made by local artists.
 Then find a spot to witness the sun as it makes its dramatic departure off of the horizon as only a Key West sunset can do.

 For those who want to dance the night away to live music while simultaneously sailing into the fiery sunset, set your sights on Fury’s Commotion on the Ocean Live Music Sunset Sail.
 Eat, drink and party as some of the island’s best musicians perform under the starry skies.

 New Food to Try

 Vacation adventures should always include exciting new foods that you’ve never tried before and in Key West, there are plenty of options to tempt your tastebuds.
-Whether it’s a new cuisine or just a modern twist on an old favorite, you’re likely to discover a whole world of palatable eats.
+Whether it’s a new cuisine or just a modern twist on an old favorite, you’re likely to discover a whole world of palatable eats on our Key West Adventure Guide.
 Eat like a native and don’t miss these local favorites!

 1. Lobster Taco (Fisherman’s Cafe)

 You’ve had tacos and you may have had lobster, but you’ve probably never had lobster tacos–and even if you have, you haven’t really until you’ve tasted the Lobster Enchilau Tacos at Fisherman’s Cafe.
 Sweet, succulent lobster served crispy in a rich, garlicky, tomato-y sauce–is your mouth watering yet?